a2o/snoopy/README.md

 Explanation:

-An entry is created in /etc/ld.so.preload file  which  causes  execv() and execve() system calls to be intercepted by snoopy and logged via syslog.
+An entry is created in /etc/ld.so.preload file  which  causes  execv() and execve() system calls to be intercepted by Snoopy and logged via syslog.